This was last updated on March 29th, 2019. See further down for advice on travelling from elsewhere in the UK or internationally.

 If you’re coming from elsewhere in the South or Midlands (For instance Birmingham, Nottingham, Bristol), via Manchester is generally best, but the city has a few quirks.
 The South of the City is served mainly by Manchester Piccadilly station, the North by Manchester Victoria.
 Trams connect them, or they’re a fifteen minute walk apart – beware though, Mancunian pavements are not kind to wheeled luggage and backpacks are a better option if possible.

-Once in the Calder Valley, fares are cheap, with an anytime day return from Todmorden to Hebden Bridge currently at £2.80.
+Once in the Calder Valley, fares are cheap, with an anytime day return from Todmorden to Hebden Bridge currently at £3.20, off peak £2.70.
 Trains run regularly from Todmorden, Sowerby Bridge, and Halifax.
 Beware that if you’re staying in smaller locations like Walsden or Mytholmroyd, they may stop less frequently.
-Matthew Somerville’s traintimes.org.uk is a good, lightweight site suitable for checking even on a limited mobile connection.
+Matthew Somerville’s traintimes.org.uk is a good, lightweight site suitable for checking even on a limited mobile connection, and Realtime Trains can give accurate current departure information for your station.

 (CC Image by Phil Champion)